averageflow/joes-warehouse/README.md

 * [Possible Improvements](#possible-improvements)
 * [Credits](#credits)

+## Functionalities
+In summary the application can:
+* Create new products (from JSON request or from file upload)
+* Create new articles (from JSON request or from file upload)
+* Retrieve list of products present in warehouse (with related articles)
+* Retrieve list of articles present in warehouse
+* Sell products if stock is enough, or product is unlimited stock like software (from JSON request or from form)
+* Log every sale of products (transactions)
+* Retrieve list of transactions
 ## Running the application
 To kickstart the application and all dependencies required for its operation, you should be running on a machine with Docker installed, and from the root of the project run (use `-d` option to run as daemon in background):